Jorricks/macos-notifications/docs/index.md

 ## Features
 - 🚀 Easy python interface.
 It's as simple as '`client.create_notification(title="Meeting starts now!", subtitle="Team Standup")`'
-- 💥 Ability to add action buttons.
+- 💥 Ability to add action buttons with callbacks!
-- 📝 Ability to reply to the notification.
+- 📝 Ability to reply to notifications!
 - ⌚ Delayed notifications.
 - ⏱️ Automatically time out the notification listener.
 - 📦 Just two packages (which is really just one package) as a dependency